 In addition, I believe that our thoughts and belief systems have a great deal to do with the condition of our health.

-10 healthful foods boomers should add to their diets to boost their immune system.
+10 healthful foods to boost your immune system.

 No. 1 – Citrus Fruits

 Oranges, grapefruits, lemons, limes, and tangerines are all popular choices in citrus fruits that help to build our immune system.
 Packed with Vitamin C, these juicy fruits are our first line of defense against colds and flu.
 Vitamin C is a water-soluble antioxidant that repairs tissue and protects against heart disease.
 Baby boomers, listen up.
-Vitamin C may be as helpful to our heart as walking.
+Vitamin C may be as helpful for our hearts as walking.